NREL/HPC/slurm/README.md

 * [`slurm_variables`](source/slurm_variables) - List of slurm variables.

+### Remove block comments
 ```
-You can get copies of the scripts without comments by running the command:
+You can get copies of the scripts without block comments by running the command:
 for script in `ls *sh` ; do
     out=`echo $script | sed s/.sh$/.slurm/`
     echo $out